 St Mary & St Margaret - Castle Bromwich Parish Church

-We've planned a series of afternoon concerts by leading local musicians which started on 13 January 2019.
-There is no charge but there will be a retiring collection in aid of the Organ Restoration Fund.
+We've planned a series of afternoon concerts by leading local musicians.
+There's no charge but there will be a retiring collection in aid of the Organ Fund.

 Bach’s Toccata in D Minor

 Sinding - Rustle of the Spring